BoidCMS/boidcms.github.io/media/upload.md

 - Click the `Upload` button to start the uploading process.

 Once the upload is complete, you will see the file listed in the File Manager.

+It is important to note that uploading a file with the same filename as another existing file will result in the replacement of the old file.
+Therefore, uploading should be done with care.
+To avoid the loss of older files, it is recommended that every file is renamed with a unique name before uploading.